Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Front Twingo 2 shock absorber

-Detach the strut from the wheel hub carrier
+Detach the strut from the steering knuckle

 Remove the front strut